Chalfont St Peter

 There would have been services on either side of the busy motorway.

 In August 2017, Highways England started building a new exit on the M25 south of J17, which is to allow construction vehicles direct access to the High Speed 2 railway construction site.
 They claim the sliproads (which are very well-aligned) will only have 10 years service.
-In October 2018, Extra announced that they wanted to use this site in future to build a large service station, very similar to Cobham.
+In October 2018, Extra announced that they wanted to use this site in future to build a large service station, which would be very similar to Cobham.

 Kings Langley Plan